swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

-The `confirmOrders()` function will only return once all confirmations have completed, because the task group will "at the end-edge" of it's scope, await any outstanding tasks.
+The `confirmOrders()` function will only return once all confirmations have completed, because the task group will await any outstanding tasks "at the end-edge" of its scope.

 ### Detached Tasks